 You qualify for relief of UI benefit charging if your employees were laid off due to the public health emergency declared by Executive Order 72 and filed initial unemployment claims for the weeks of March 15, 2020 - March 13, 2021.
-Due to a recent law change, you will not need to submit a request for charging relief for layoffs that resulted in initial claims for that period.
+Due to a recent law change, you will not need to submit a request for charging relief for layoffs that resulted in initial claims for that period except as noted below.

-If the reason for your employee's unemployment is due to a quit, discharge for misconduct, discharge for substantial fault, or labor dispute, employers will need to submit a request for relief of charging if the initial claim relates to the public health emergency declared by Executive Order 72.
+If your employee quit, some employers will need to submit a request for relief of charging if the initial claim relates to the public health emergency declared by Executive Order 72.